bjia56/scrypted-cosmotop/README.md

 Monitoring of GPUs is supported on Linux and Windows.
 - Windows: LibreHardwareMonitor is included with `cosmotop` and automatically used to fetch GPU information.
 - Linux: Intel, AMD, and NVIDIA GPUs are supported, provided the appropriate driver is installed, and the following:
   - Intel: The simplest setup is to run Scrypted as root (if using a local install) or in a privileged container (if using Docker or LXC), however this is <u>*insecure and not recommended*</u>.
-Instead, run [intel-gpu-exporter](https://github.com/bjia56/intel-gpu-exporter) in a privileged Docker container, then set the `intel_gpu_exporter` configuration option in `cosmotop` to the exporter's HTTP endpoint.
+Instead, run [intel-gpu-exporter](https://github.com/bjia56/intel-gpu-exporter) in a privileged Docker container and use the Prometheus monitoring instructions below.
   - AMD: Should work out of the box.
   - NVIDIA: `libnvidia-ml.so` must be accessible by Scrypted.